elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-difference-between-molecules-and-compounds.md

 score: -1.0
 related_article1:
     id: 167400
+    title: >-
-    title: How is atomic mass different from atomic number?
+        How is atomic mass different from atomic number?
     subject: Biology
     url: /learn/biology/questions/how-is-atomic-mass-different-from-atomic-number
 related_article2:
-    id: 167410
+    id: 167404
-    title: Describe the structure and function of the methyl group.
+    title: >-
+        What distinguishes polar covalent bonds from non-polar covalent bonds?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-and-function-of-the-methyl-group
+    url: /learn/biology/questions/what-distinguishes-polar-covalent-bonds-from-nonpolar-covalent-bonds
 related_article3:
-    id: 167402
+    id: 167422
-    title: Explain the significance of the valence shell in chemical bonding.
+    title: >-
+        Why is the periodic table important for predicting the properties of elements?
     subject: Biology
-    url: /learn/biology/questions/explain-the-significance-of-the-valence-shell-in-chemical-bonding
+    url: /learn/biology/questions/why-is-the-periodic-table-important-for-predicting-the-properties-of-elements
 related_article4:
-    id: 167407
+    id: 167413
+    title: >-
-    title: What are the unique properties of carbon that make it versatile in forming compounds?
+        What is the function of the carboxyl group in biological molecules?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-unique-properties-of-carbon-that-make-it-versatile-in-forming-compounds
+    url: /learn/biology/questions/what-is-the-function-of-the-carboxyl-group-in-biological-molecules
 related_article5:
-    id: 167406
+    id: 167401
-    title: What is hydrogen bonding and why is it important in biological systems?
+    title: >-
+        What is the role of the nucleus in an atom?
     subject: Biology
-    url: /learn/biology/questions/what-is-hydrogen-bonding-and-why-is-it-important-in-biological-systems
+    url: /learn/biology/questions/what-is-the-role-of-the-nucleus-in-an-atom
 ---

 &nbsp;